The Seven Little Foys

-The Seven Little Foys is a Technicolor in VistaVision 1955 comedy film directed by Melville Shavelson starring Bob Hope as Eddie Foy.
-One highlight of the film is an energetic tabletop dance showdown sequence with Bob Hope as Eddie Foy and James Cagney as George M. Cohan (reprising his role from Yankee Doodle Dandy).
+The Seven Little Foys is a Technicolor in VistaVision 1955 biographical musical comedy-drama film directed by Melville Shavelson starring Bob Hope as Eddie Foy.
 The story of Eddie Foy Sr. and the Seven Little Foys inspired a TV version in 1964 and a stage musical version, which premiered in 2007.

+James Cagney plays George M. Cohan, recreating the role he played in Yankee Doodle Dandy.
+His dance duet with Hope as Foy is considered one of the film's best scenes.

 Plot

-Vaudeville entertainer Eddie Foy (Bob Hope), who has vowed to forever keep his act a solo, falls in love with and marries Italian ballerina Madeleine (Milly Vitale).
+Vaudeville entertainer Eddie Foy, who has vowed to forever keep his act a solo, falls in love with and marries Italian ballerina Madeleine.
 While they continue to tour the circuit, they begin a family and before long have seven children.
-After the tragedy of the Iroquois Theater Fire threatens to stall Eddie's career, he comes to realize that his children are worth their weight in gold.
-The second eldest Foy, Charley, narrates the film.

-James Cagney reprises his role as George M. Cohan from the film Yankee Doodle Dandy for an energetic tabletop dance showdown sequence.
+After the tragedy of the Iroquois Theater Fire in 1903, Foy was credited with calming the crowd and keeping the death count manageable.
+Madeline's mother is a continual critic of her daughter's marriage to Eddie, as he is always "on the road" and leaving all the hard work to her.
+Eddie does grant his wife's fondest wish and buys a large country house in New Rochelle to hold his huge family.

+But Madeline dies while Eddie is away and Eddie suddenly finds himself a bewildered single parent.
+The only way he can avoid being "an absent father" is to work his children into the act and take them with him.
+Initially rebelling, the children eventually come to like show business.